 Proponents of the view that Jingle Bells is a racist song believed that the writer’s work was an attempt to represent the slavery experience.
 It mocks black and their history.Â Â

-Though they are aware that Jingle bells were not the original title of the song, Pierpoint critics maintained that the lyrics suggest otherwise.
-Some of them pointed out that embedded in the lyrics are words that could be translated as racial.
+Though they know that Jingle Bells were not the song’s original title, Pierpoint critics maintained that the lyrics suggest otherwise.
+Some pointed out that words embedded in the lyrics could be translated as racial.

 We hope you understand that this article is in no way against Christmas.
 It is rather an attempt to provide insight into the essence of the favorite holiday songs.
 I’m sure we have done justice to that.

-While we consider this information important, there’s still no need to make this Christmas boring.
+While we consider this information important, there’s no need to make this Christmas boring.
 This holiday season, try to spread love to everyone around you.
-Remember that is what Christmas is all about.
+Remember, that is what Christmas is all about.